of the Immaculate Heart of Mary

 Resolutions: (Possibly you might want to make your own.)

-+ I will avoid all temptations.
++ I will not enter the places of temptations.

 Thought for the Day: (To recall your meditation.)

-SATURDAY, MARCH 8, 2025 SATURDAY AFTER ASH WEDNESDAY
+SATURDAY, FEBRUARY 21, 2026 – SATURDAY AFTER ASH WEDNESDAY

 EATING WITH LEVI’S FRIENDS (LK 5:27-32)